I thought being a paramedic would help me cope with my parents’ deaths. Or even prevent them. I was wrong.

 In any case, cope I did.
 But at a cost.

-I withdrew from many aspects of my former life, including social media, in part because my participation was becoming a very negative experience which, without the security and validation that my parents provided me, had a far more profound effect.
+I withdrew from many aspects of my former life, including social media, in part because my participation in it was becoming a very negative experience which, without the security and validation that my parents provided me, had a far more profound effect.
 I found the social landscape of emotionally-led politics and 40th birthdays incendiary.
 Issues became more visceral, hurtful comments more harmful, my responses more aggressive.
-With the loss of the emotionally anchoring effect of my parents, I’d lost a maturity and stability that I never knew they provided.
+With the loss of the emotionally anchoring effect of my parents, I’d lost a maturity and stability that I never knew they’d provided.

 And those who remained in my life seemed poor surrogates.
 Friends and acquaintances now seemed flawed, misguided, self-serving, hedonistic people making terrible decisions of a daily basis.
-I found contact with people I knew well resulted increasingly in feelings of disappointment, betrayal or disgust.
+I found contact with people I knew well resulted increasingly in feelings of disappointment, betrayal, or disgust.

 But the truth was that no one had changed dramatically.
 No one but me.
 The lens through which I saw the world had changed forever and I could only see the darkness and very little of the light.